 But what does human oversight really mean, and how does it work in practice?
 This is a fundamental question, not only because it cuts to the heart of the human-machine relationship.
 Most importantly, it serves as a prime example of how a concept that looks wholesome could really be the cheese in a giant mousetrap to legitimize the lack of accountability around AI.

 Algorithmic systems contribute ever more to decisions on health, public administration, allocation of benefits, or even whether an immigrant gains refugee status, citizenship, or neither.
 Concern for human rights, privacy and non-discrimination has led to a global movement toward ethics.
 This has spurred the production of numerous ethical guidelines and policy recommendations which are supposed to analyze, prevent, and mitigate the risks or collateral damage of an algorithmic society.

 Insisting on the appropriate degree of human oversight is widely seen as a key policy toward this end and lies at the heart of society’s calls for procedural safeguarThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
 Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.